puppetlabs/puppet-docs/source/puppet/4.0/reference/install_windows.markdown

     msiexec /qn /i puppet-agent-<VERSION>-x64.msi

-If you don't specify any further options, this is the same as installing graphically with the default puppet master hostname (`puppet`).
+If you don't specify any further options, this is the same as installing graphically with the default Puppet master hostname (`puppet`).

 You can specify `/l*v install.txt` to log the progress of the installation to a file.